ilanpillemer/ilanpillemer.github.io/_drafts/acme.md

-1. The homebrew version installs a version that is full of bugs and you have add a switch to build the latest from head anyway.
+1. The homebrew version installs a version that is full of bugs and you have add a switch to build the latest from head anyway. to reach for the mouse.
-2. Although I understand the need for a minimal key-board shortcuts, I for one need to be able to go up and down one line without having to reach for the mouse.
 This means being able to patch the code.
-3. The way homebrew installs it is not aligned with most of the tooling built by others and then things don't work without fidgeting.
+2. The way homebrew installs it is not aligned with most of the tooling built by others and then things don't work without fidgeting.
+3. If I want to patch anything, the path is easy.

 # various changes to profile environment